The National Health Service Corps (NHSC) Rural Community LRP is for providers working to combat the opioid epidemic in the nation’s rural communities.

 Who is eligible for the enhancement?

-If you indicated that you have proficiency in Spanish on your application, and your site affirms you provide services in Spanish to patients with limited English proficiency, after the application closes you will receive an email to complete a Spanish-language competency assessment.
+If you indicated that you have proficiency in Spanish, and your site affirms you provide services in Spanish to patients with limited English proficiency, after the application closes you will receive an email containing a link to schedule a Spanish-language competency assessment.
 This assessment will be conducted by a vendor approved by the General Services Administration.
-To be eligible for the award enhancement, you must score at least three (3) on the assessment.

 Note: If your loans are less than the maximum $100,000 (full-time) or $50,000 (half-time) award amounts, you will not receive the award enhancement even if you are eligible under the other criteria.